MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 > ERR2:7675 Unable to verify the migrated computer 'workstation1' belongs to the domain 'tailspintoys.com'.
 Access is denied. (hr=0x80070005)

-The computers are configured to retain their primary DNS suffix when the domain membership changes.
-This is visible in the user interface as a selected **Change primary DNS suffix when domain membership changes** checkbox.
+To check this configuration, open the **System** properties on the computer.
+To do this, select **Start** > **Settings** > **About** > **Advanced system settings** > **Computer Name** > **Change** > **More**.
+If **Change primary DNS suffix when domain membership changes** is not selected, the computer is affected by this issue.

 **Solution**: Try one of the following methods:

-- After you join the computer, remove the SPNs from the account in the source domain.
-Deleting the computer account in the old domain is also an option.
+- **Manual configuration**.
+After you join the computer to the target domain, remove the SPNs from the account in the source domain.
+As an alternative, you can delete the computer account in the source domain.

-  OR

-- Set the machine to **SyncDomainWithMembership=1** which is equivalent of enabling **Change primary DNS suffix when domain membership changes**.
-It would then register SPNs matching the new domain and not conflict anymore.
+- **Answer file configuration**.
+Use [SyncDomainWithMembership](/windows-hardware/customize/desktop/unattend/microsoft-windows-workstationservice-syncdomainwithmembership).
+Setting `SyncDomainWithMembership` to **1** is the equivalent of enabling **Change primary DNS suffix when domain membership changes**.
+Then during migration, the computer registers SPNs that match the new domain and doesn't conflict anymore.

 ### ADMT 3.2 fails to start if TLS 1.0 is disabled on the SQL Server database host

-**Issue**: ADMT 3.2 fails to start and displays SSL Security errors if TLS 1.0 has been disabled on devices hosting the SQL DB instance, even if the SQL instance is local to the server that ADMT is installed on.
-ADMT fails to start with on-screen error:
+**Issue**: On a device that hosts a SQL Server database, ADMT 3.2 fails to start and displays SSL Security errors if TLS 1.0 has been disabled.
+This occurs even if ADMT is installed on the same computer as the SQL Server instance.
+The error message resembles the following:

 > The system cannot find the file specified.

-**Solution**: Temporarily, enable TLS 1.0 on the ADMT server.
-ADMT works even if TLS 1.0 is disabled on the Domain Controller.
+**Solution**: On the computer where ADMT is installed, temporarily enable TLS 1.0.
+ADMT works even if TLS 1.0 is disabled on the domain controller.

 ### Password Export Server (PES) fails if LSA Protection is enabled

-**Issue**: Password migration fails with the error "Unable to establish a session with the password export server.
-The RPC server is unavailable."
+**Issue**: Password migration fails and generates an error message that resembles the following:

+> Unable to establish a session with the password export server.
+The RPC server is unavailable.

-**Solution**: ADMT Password Migration only works with LSA protection disabled.
+**Solution**: ADMT Password Migration only works if LSA protection is disabled.

 > [!NOTE]
-> Please work with your security team before making the changes to LSA Protection and take the backup of the server before any changes.
+> Before you make any changes to LSA Protection, back up the computer.
+Work with your security team to minimize potential issues.

 ### Local profiles are not migrated

-**Issue**: Local profiles do not get migrated when Security Translation wizard is run in ADMT 3.2.
-Local user accounts are correctly migrated.
+**Issue**: When you run ADMT 3.2 and the Security Translation wizard, ADMT migrates local user accounts but not local profiles.

 **Solution**: This behavior is by design.